An explanation of Mondrian's oeuvre by Michael Sciam

 Emotional drives and ethical rules

-It is worth remembering that when we talk about Nature we talk about the outer Nature and the inner Nature of mankind.
+As mentioned, when we talk about nature we talk about the outer nature and the inner nature of mankind.
 For consciousness these are two virtually infinite spaces because our inner world is no less complex and elusive than the immense variety of the outer world.

 How rare and precious are instead those moments in which we see and understand the reasons of both parts of ourselves, when we manage to expand the space of our consciousness to such an extent as to contemplate all the diversity present within us as a dynamic unity.